 We use a continuous bag of words to predict the next word.
 For e.g., we see in email writing the autosuggestion for completing the sentence is part of NLP.
 This is done by considering lots of sentences and for a specific word surrounding words that are captured.
 These specific words and surrounding words are fed to the neural network.
 After the training model, it can predict the specific word based on the surrounding words.

 7. Long Short Term Memory

-LSTM is very useful in sequence prediction problems like language translation, predicting sales and finding the stock price.
+LSTM is very useful in sequence prediction problems like language translation, predicting sales, and finding the stock price.
 LSTM has the edge over other techniques because it is able to consider previous data.
-LSTM makes modification by cell states mechanism.
+LSTM makes modifications by the cell states mechanism.
 It remembers to forget things.
 The 3 main aspects of LSTM make it stand out from other deep learning techniques.
-First is when the neuron should have input, second when to remember previous data and what to forget and third is when to pass output.
+First is when the neuron should have input, second when to remember previous data and what to forget, and third is when to pass output.